wtmoore12/ECE-4180-Security-Checkpoint/README.md

 ![TestEmail](https://user-images.githubusercontent.com/104606134/165876215-7982bd76-41ac-403f-a0b4-30c08312559e.JPG)

-The email account that sends the email and the account that recives this email can be changed by simply editing the lines 29, 30, and 31 in the given code.
-Below is the code snippit of these lines and what each variable does.
-Note that the email account that sends the emails mult be a Gmail account.
-In addition to this, less secure app access mult be enabled on the account.
-This can be found by going to the Goggle acount settings and searching "Less secure app access."
-(NOTE: It appears Google is removing this feature mid 2022, without it some other steps may be needed in the future for Gmail account access).
+The email account that sends the email and the account that receives this email can be changed by simply editing the lines 29, 30, and 31 in the given code.
+Below is the code snippet of these lines and what each variable does.
+Note that the email account that sends the emails must be a Gmail account.
+In addition to this, less secure app access must be enabled on the account.
+This can be found by going to the Goggle account settings and searching "Less secure app access."
+(NOTE: It appears Google is removing this feature mid-2022, without it some other steps may be needed in the future for Gmail account access).
 ```
 29        address = '# insert sender's email here in the form: ____@gmail.com'
 30        password = '# insert Gmail password for the address entered above'
-31        securityAddr = '# insert reciver's email address here in the form: ___@gmail.com'
+31        securityAddr = '# insert receiver's email address here in the form: ___@gmail.com'
 ```

 That is all that is needed to get the project running!